MANDATORY PLACEMENT TESTS

 9. When will I get my score?

-Student’s scores will appear on their blackboard site within an hour or two.
+Student’s scores will appear on their Canvas site within an hour or two.
 The accompanying score chart will indicate which language course you are eligible to take based on the scoring system.

 10. What do I do with the score?

 A copy of your score needs to be taken to their first class period for proof of eligibility.
 Students who do not have proof may be dropped from their French, German or Spanish class on the first day.
-If you receive a score high enough for exemption from the foreign language requirement, please bring your score printout (from Blackboard) to your academic dean’s office to receive a language waiver.
+If you receive a score high enough for exemption from the foreign language requirement, please bring your score printout (from Canvas) to your academic dean’s office to receive a language waiver.
 All students with majors within the College of Arts and Sciences should bring their score printouts to the Modern Languages and Linguistics academic advisor in 364 Diffenbaugh.
-Language waivers for the College of Arts and Sciences will only be put into the system once the student has reached 90 total credit hours.
-If you have less than 90 hours, please save your score and visit the Modern Languages and Linguistics academic advisor after reaching 90 total credit hours.
+Language waivers for the College of Arts and Sciences will only be put into the system once the student has reached 90 total credit hours or once a student has been certified into the College as an upper division student.
+If you are not yet certified into the college as an upper division student, please save your score and visit the Modern Languages and Linguistics academic advisor once you are an upper division student.

 11. Do I get credit for previous courses if I place out of the first semester?